KellyGriffin/katacoda-scenarios/Rancher Workload Upgrade/step4.md

 * Refresh the previous webpage http://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/ to see the result

-If you want to rollback to the previous version you can do this a copule of different ways in the Rancher UI - either by editing the Docker Image or by utilising the Rollback feature.
+If you want to rollback to the previous version you can do this a couple of different ways in the Rancher UI - either by editing the Docker Image or by utilising the Rollback feature.
 Let's use the Rollback feature:

 * Hover over the Cluster you created on the top menu and click on Default